Selimach/visualization/README.md

 b - Creation of a complex multiple charts showing the number of daily flights for each Eurocontrol member states.

-c - Creation of various charts to benchamrk airlines on various routes.
+c - Creation of various charts to benchmark airlines on various routes.

 #### 2 - Employment rates in Europe
 Chart showing the evolution of employment rates per country (with only few countries highlighted) based on data sourced from Eurostat.
 Information can be also shown on a map.
 A pdf can be generated to display this information and the code can be hidden for non-technical audience.